nandin/yelpmlproject/README.md

 ---
 # Cleaning and Pre-processing the Data
 ## Yelp Dataset -> Las Vegas Restaurant Dataset
-The original dataset contained information on 209,393 businesses, not just restaurants, that were found across 11 different metropolitan areas of the world.
-The data for each business contained the field: **category**.
-It was determined that to narrow our data to only include information on restaurants, retaining the businesses that contained *Restaurant* or *food* in the *category* field would be acceptable.
+The original dataset contained information on 209,393 businesses, found across 11 different metropolitan areas of the world.
+We trimmed our dataset to only contain information about restaurants.
+We deleted businesses in the dataset that did not contain *Restaurant* or *food* in the **category** feature of our dataset.

-The resulting dataset contained information on 42,152 businesses that presumably all sold food to their customers.
-In order for the location of these restaurants to not affect the results of any machine learning modeling, it was decided to focus on restaurants contained in only one city.
+The resulting dataset contained information on 42,152 restaurants.
+We decided to focus on restaurants contained in only one city.
 The top 5 cities by count of restaurants is shown below.

 | City | Number of Restaurants|
 | :---: | :---:|